Low End Mac Reader Specials

 A society is judged by how it treats the outsider.

 What happened in Littleton was inexcusable, but it was also a consequence of students being dumped on by their peers.
-After all, their goal wasn't to show others what they could do, but to get even with those who had made life hell for them.
+After all, the goal of the shooters wasn’t to show others what they could do, but to get even with those who had made life hell for them.

 If teachers and administrators had created an environment where is was acceptable to think different, dress different, and simply be different, perhaps we wouldn't be discussing these issues weeks after the tragedy.